-The artist-search task required the participant to select the correct artist from a navigable touchscreen menu on vehicle’s console which contained 3 pages, each listing 12 artists.
+The artist-search task required participants to select the correct artist from a 3-page navigable touchscreen menu on the vehicle’s console, each page listing 12 artists.
 The task occurred 3 times during each drive, and participants had 10 seconds to provide a correct response before failing that instance of the task.
-Completion time, as well as a count of incorrect selections, were recorded.
+Completion time and a count of incorrect selections were recorded.

 The message-reading task required participants to read aloud a text message shown on the car’s display.
-Messages were designed to be of equal difficulty and contained an average of 18 words (min=15, max =24) and 111 characters (min = 93, max = 141).
+Messages were designed to be of equal difficulty, containing an average of 18 words (min=15, max =24) and 111 characters (min = 93, max = 141).
 The task occurred 6 times in each drive, with each message displayed for 10 seconds.

 Statistical Analyses

-Data were analyzed separately for each secondary task.
-Within each task, separate analyses were performed to evaluate three different aspects of driver performance in response to cannabis and alcohol blood concentrations: the first analyzed changes in speed and lateral control while engaged in the task; the second analyzed the prevalence and duration of lane departures while engaged in the task; and the third analyzed performance on the task itself.
+Data were analyzed separately for each divided attention task.
+Three different aspects of performance were evaluated while engaged in each task: changes in speed and lateral control; prevalence and duration of lane departures; and performance on the task itself.

-For each task instance we define the task period as the time interval beginning when a task first became available and ending when the task terminated (either due to completion or time-out).
-For the set of analyses evaluating changes in speed and lateral control we paired each task period with an equal duration control period that occurred immediately prior to the task becoming available.
-Across the task and control periods paired differences in standard deviation of lane deviation (SDLD), average speed (Speed), and standard deviation of speed (SDS) were then modeled in response to blood THC, BAC, and their possible interaction using mixed effects linear regression models.
+We define the task period as the time interval beginning when a task first became available and ending when the task terminated (either due to completion or time-out).
+For evaluating changes in speed and lateral control, we paired each task period with an equal duration control period immediately prior to the task becoming available.
+Across the task and control periods, paired differences in standard deviation of lane position (SDLP), average speed (Speed), and standard deviation of speed (SDS) were then modeled in response to blood THC concentration, BrAC, and their possible interaction using mixed effects linear regression models.

 For the second series of analyses, lane departures and departure durations were derived using the width of the NADS-1 vehicle chassis, the lane width of the roadway segment, and the position of vehicle’s center of mass within the lane.
-Departures were characterized using three nested categories of severity: minor departures – where any portion of the vehicle was out of lane, major departures – where ≥ 25% of the vehicle’s width was out of lane, and severe departures – where ≥ 50% of the vehicle’s width was out of lane.
-Whether each category of departure during a task period was modeled in response to blood THC, BAC, and their possible interaction using mixed effects logistic regression models.
-Among task periods where a departure was observed, the duration of the departure (defined as a fraction of the task period) was also modeled in response to blood THC, BAC, and their possible interaction using mixed effects linear regression models.
+Departures were characterized using three nested categories of severity: minor departures – where any portion of the vehicle was out of lane, major departures – where ≥ 25% of the vehicle’s width was out of lane, and extreme departures – where ≥ 50% of the vehicle’s width was out of lane.
+Each category of departure during a task period was modeled in response to blood THC, BrAC, and their possible interaction using mixed effects logistic regression models.
+Among task periods where a departure was observed, the duration of the departure (defined as a fraction of the task period) was also modeled in response to blood THC, BrAC, and their possible interaction using mixed effects linear regression models.

 Task performance was measured by successful task completion, prevalence of an incorrect response, and time taken to complete the task.
-Each of these outcomes were modeled in response to blood THC, BAC, and their possible interaction.
-No completion data were available for the message-reading task.
+Each of these outcomes were modeled in response to blood THC, BrAC, and their possible interaction.
+Due to the original secondary nature of performance on the message-reading task and high cost to manually code it, no completion or time data were available..